 The Neuromod Prize is a SPARC (Stimulating Peripheral Activity to Relieve Conditions) initiative from the National Institutes of Health (NIH) that is accelerating the development of targeted neuromodulation therapies.
 The first phase of the competition called on scientists, engineers, and clinicians to submit novel concepts and plans for development.

-The primary component of a submission is a concept paper (15 pages maximum) that summarizes the proposed targeted neuromodulation therapy.
-The proposed solution should be tunable, accurate, and precise, and should demonstrate an ability to quantitatively assess and control multiple on-target and related off-target effects.
-Visit the submission requirements for more details.
+The primary component of a submission was a concept paper (15 pages maximum) that summarized the proposed targeted neuromodulation therapy.
+The proposed solution needed to be tunable, accurate, and precise, and to demonstrate an ability to quantitatively assess and control multiple on-target and related off-target effects.
+Visit the submission requirements for more details on Phase 1 submissions.

 A breakthrough moment